 If you’re not in the Sandwich Generation now, you may be soon.
 The term refers to a cohort of people in their 40s and 50s who are caring for their older parents at the same time they’re responsible for their own kids.
-According to a 2013 survey by the Pew Research Center, nearly half of people in their 40s and 50s count themselves as a member of this cohort, with a parent aged 65 or older and a child either living at home also provided unpaid care for an adult, according to the Pew Research Center’s analysis of data from 2012 to 2017.
+Twelve percent of parents with a child under 18 living at home also provided unpaid care for an adult, according to the Pew Research Center’s analysis of data from 2012 to 2017.

 Why are the numbers so high?
 Credit a perfect storm of several factors.
 For starters, people are living longer, often with insufficient funds to manage retirement and healthcare needs.
-Kim Parker, the lead author of the 2013 Pew study, found that 1 in 7 adults in their 40s and 50s provide financial help to elderly parents.
-That’s a result of both the increasing length of retirement and the increasing cost of healthcare—Fidelity Investments projects that a 65-year-old couple in 2017 will spend an average of $275,000 on healthcare over the rest of their lives, a 6 percent increase over 2016.
+A Pew study from 2015 found that 28% of Americans had provided financial help to a parent 65 or older.
+That’s a result of both the increasing length of retirement and the increasing cost of healthcare—Fidelity Investments projected that a 65-year-old couple retiring in 2021 would spend an average of $300,000 on healthcare over the rest of their lives.

 Meanwhile, the age at which we’re having children has gone steadily up over the past couple of decades, meaning people are more likely to be raising children into their late 40s and early 50s.
 And a tough job market coupled with significant student loan debt has kept millennials living at home longer.
-Half of the 40- to 60-year old adults surveyed admitted to supporting adult children financially, either in part or in full.
+Almost six out of 10 adults gave their children from ages 18 to 29 financial support during the year preceding Pew surveys in June 2019.

 Being stuck in the sandwich has huge consequences: emotional, physical, and financial.
 If you think you may be headed for the sandwich, it’s time to take stock of your options and do a little planning ahead.